 Teens were using the courtyard space to practice dance routines.

-The exhibition entry was totally uninspired.
+The exhibition entry title area was uninspired.

 Maybe that's because the exhibition is very complicated and thorough, with 500 books, 9 curators, 7 contemporary artists, and 7 tantalizing themes.
 The main photobook history is curated by Martin Parr, and leads the visitor from the entry, through and around all the other themes.

 The "Fascinations and Failures" theme was explored in interesting ways.
-Considering the value of "mistakes"
+Considering the value of "mistakes" and rejects.

-As a graphic designer who loves to collaborate with photography and photographers, the most exciting part was "Reading New York", a "PhotoBookStudy" on William Klein's famous 1956 photobook "Life is Good and Good for You in New York."
+As a graphic designer who loves to collaborate with photographers, the most exciting section was "Reading New York", a "PhotoBookStudy" on William Klein's famous 1956 photobook "Life is Good and Good for You in New York."
 (PhotoBookStudies are investigations made through The PhotoBookMuseum in Cologne, Germany.)
 Described as a "rhizomatic mapping," it is a "contemplation on the reading process, merging the chronological reading experience with simultaneous visual and associative stimulation".